dotnet/docs/docs/core/compatibility/core-libraries/8.0/indexofanyvalues-renamed.md

 ---
 # IndexOfAnyValues renamed to SearchValues

-.NET 8 Preview 1 introduced a new <xref:System.Buffers.IndexOfAnyValues%601> type to speed up `IndexOfAny`-like operations.
-In .NET 8 Preview 5, the type has been renamed to `SearchValues<T>`.
+.NET 8 Preview 1 introduced a new `System.Buffers.IndexOfAnyValues<T>` type to speed up `IndexOfAny`-like operations.
+In .NET 8 Preview 5, the type has been renamed to <xref:System.Buffers.SearchValues%601>.

 ## Previous behavior

-The affected types were named <xref:System.Buffers.IndexOfAnyValues> and <xref:System.Buffers.IndexOfAnyValues%601>.
+In previous preview versions of .NET 8, the affected types were named `IndexOfAnyValues` and `System.Buffers.IndexOfAnyValues<T>`.

 ## New behavior

-<xref:System.Buffers.IndexOfAnyValues> and <xref:System.Buffers.IndexOfAnyValues%601> are now named <xref:System.Buffers.SearchValues> and <xref:System.Buffers.SearchValues%601>.
+`IndexOfAnyValues` and `System.Buffers.IndexOfAnyValues<T>` are now named <xref:System.Buffers.SearchValues> and <xref:System.Buffers.SearchValues%601>.

 ## Version introduced